F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_clustering.rst

     #
     #

-3. Add the IP address for each BIG-IP to the :ref:`Device Driver - iControl® Driver Setting <Device Driver Settings / iControl® Driver Settings>` section of the config file.
+3. Add the IP address for each BIG-IP device, the admin username, and the admin password to the :ref:`Device Driver - iControl® Driver Setting <Device Driver Settings / iControl® Driver Settings>` section of the config file.
 Values must be comma-separated.

 .. code-block:: text
     :emphasize-lines: 10